-Aksew is an acknowledged master novelist.
-Her first, The Mercy Seat (1997), was nominated for the PEN/Faulker Award and the Dublin IMPAC Prize.
+Askew is an acknowledged master novelist.
+Her first, The Mercy Seat (1997), was nominated for the PEN/Faulkner Award and the Dublin IMPAC Prize.
 It was listed as a Boston Globe Notable book and in 1998 earned both the Oklahoma Center for the Book's Oklahoma Book Award and the National Cowboy Hall of Fame's Western Heritage Award for Fiction.
-Her second novel, Fire in Beulah (2001),a fictional account of the Tulsa Race Riot, received the American Book Award and the Myers Book Award in 2002.
-Harpsong (2002), set in Depression-era Oklahoma, received a second Oklahoma Book Award and a second Western Heritage award and in 2008 earned a WILLA Award from Women Writing the West and the Viola Crown Award from the Writers League of Texas.
+Her second novel, Fire in Beulah (2001), a fictional account of the Tulsa Race Massacre, received the American Book Award and the Myers Book Award in 2002.
+Harpsong (2002), set in Depression-era Oklahoma, received a second Oklahoma Book Award and a second Western Heritage Award and in 2008 earned a WILLA Award from Women Writing the West and the Viola Crown Award from the Writers League of Texas.
 In 2013 ECCO published her third novel, Kind of Kin.

 Married to actor Paul Austin, Askew divides her time between their home in upstate New York and a residence in Oklahoma.
 She frequently lectures and teaches creative writing at the university level.
 She has taught at Syracuse University, Brooklyn College, the University of Central Oklahoma, the University of Oklahoma, the University of Arkansas, and the University of Massachusetts–Amherst.
 In 2002 she was inducted into the Oklahoma Writers Hall of Fame and in 2011 received the Arrell M. Gibson Lifetime Achievement Award from the Oklahoma Center for the Book.
 In 2009 she received the Arts and Letters Award for Literature from the American Academy of Arts and Letters.